Operating golf carts in Somersett

 We received complaints in the past about golf carts being driven across private lawns and on sidewalks.
 Neither is permissible, according to the Rules and Regulations: “No motor vehicle shall be operated in any area within the Subdivision except on a street or driveway.
 Motorized vehicles except authorized maintenance vehicles or emergency vehicles are specifically prohibited on all open space, paths, trails, walkways or Common Areas (except streets or parking areas).”

-We hope this helps clarify the rules on golf carts, and we are looking forward to a great 2019 season of golfing in Somersett!
+We hope this helps clarify the rules on golf carts in Somersett!